-- subparagraph (a)(ii) is exceeded; - (bb) must within 12 months after the date on which such amalgamation, cession, transfer, take-over or non-optional corporate action becomes effective or within such further period as the registrar may determine, reduce the equity securities of the class in question to the limits determined in subparagraph (a)(ii). - (2)(a) Subject to sub-paragraphs (3) and (9), at least 90 percent of the market value of a portfolio must consist of - (i) securities traded on an exchange; - (ii) instruments contemplated in subparagraphs (8) and (9); - (iii) securities (other than exchange securities) acquired by the manager pursuant to the exercise of rights attaching to any exchange securities included in the portfolio; or any combination thereof. - (b) If any securities which are not listed on an exchange are included in a portfolio, such securities must be valued daily based on a generally recognised methodology and by a person acceptable to the trustee, subject to the requirements of the Act. - (c) Prior to a manager including any unlisted securities or financial instruments in a portfolio, it must satisfy the trustee that a risk management program designed to identify, measure, on a daily basis, and adequately cover risks emanating from exposure to the security, is in place and is efficient. - (3)(a) A manager may include in a portfolio participatory interests in portfolios ("underlying portfolios") of collective investment schemes in securities, including exchange traded funds registered as collective investment schemes, collective investment schemes in property or of foreign collective investment schemes to a maximum aggregate value of 80 percent of the market value of the first-mentioned portfolio, provided that- - (i) the maximum exposure to any one underlying portfolio may not
+- (bb) must within 12 months after the date on which such amalgamation, cession, transfer, take-over or non-optional corporate action becomes effective or within such further period as the registrar may determine, reduce the equity securities of the class in question to the limits determined in sub-paragraph (a)(iii). - (2)(a) Subject to sub-paragraphs (3) and (9), at least 90 percent of the market value of a portfolio must consist of - (i) securities traded on an exchange; - (ii) instruments contemplated in sub-paragraphs (8) and (9); - (iii) securities (other than exchange securities) acquired by the manager pursuant to the exercise of rights attaching to any exchange securities included in the portfolio; or any combination thereof. - (b) If any securities which are not listed on an exchange are included in a portfolio, such securities must be valued daily based on a generally recognised methodology and by a person acceptable to the trustee, subject to the requirements of the Act. - (c) Prior to a manager including any financial instruments or unlisted securities in a portfolio, it must satisfy the trustee that a risk management program designed to identify, measure, on a daily basis, and adequately cover risks emanating from exposure to the security, is in place and is efficient. - (3)(a) A manager may include in a portfolio participatory interests in portfolios ("underlying portfolios") of collective investment schemes in securities, including exchange traded funds registered as collective investment schemes, collective investment schemes in property or of foreign collective investment schemes to a maximum aggregate value of 80 percent of the market value of the first-mentioned portfolio, provided that-

-- exceed 20 percent of the market value of the first-mentioned portfolio; - (ii) in the case of an underlying portfolio which is part of a foreign collective investment scheme, the foreign collective investment scheme must:- - (aa) have been approved in terms of section 65 of the Act and be subject to an annual review by the manager to ensure that it continues to comply with the requirements of section 65; or - (bb) if the foreign scheme has not been approved in terms of 65 of the Act, be subject to a due diligence investigation conducted by the manager, to the satisfaction of the trustee, to ascertain whether the portfolio would qualify for approval in terms of section 65(1)(c) of the Act and that the portfolio is available for investment and is not otherwise prohibited in its domicile of registration; - (iii) in the case of an underlying portfolio that is managed, directly or by delegation, by the same manager or by any other company with which the manager is linked by common management or control, or by a substantial direct or indirect holding, that manager or other company may not charge any form of manager's charge (including initial fees or redemption fees) on the underlying portfolio; - (iv) in the case of an underlying portfolio holding participatory interests in other portfolios, each of those portfolios may not constitute more than 20 percent of their respective investments in other portfolios; - (v) a manager may only include physical exchange traded funds or exchange traded notes in a portfolio; - (vi) a manager may not include exchange traded funds or exchange traded notes which are capable of obtaining leveraged exposure to underlying assets.
+- the maximum exposure to any one underlying portfolio may not exceed 20 percent of the market value of the first-mentioned portfolio; - (ii) in the case of an underlying portfolio which is part of a foreign collective investment scheme, the foreign collective investment scheme must- - (aa) be subject to a due diligence investigation conducted by the manager, to the satisfaction of the trustee, to ascertain whether the portfolio would qualify for approval in terms of section 65(1)(c) of the Act and that the portfolio is available for investment and is not otherwise prohibited in its domicile of registration and; - (bb) be subject to an annual review by the manager to ensure that it continues to comply with the requirements of section 65 if the foreign collective investment scheme has not been approved in terms of 65 of the Act; - (iii) in the case of an underlying portfolio that is managed, directly or by delegation, by the same manager or by any other company with which the manager is linked by common management or control, or by a substantial direct or indirect holding, that manager or other company may not charge any form of manager's charge (including initial or upfront fees, redemption fees or exit fees) on the underlying portfolio; - (iv) in the case of an underlying portfolio holding participatory interests in other portfolios, each of those portfolios may not constitute more than 20 percent of their respective investments in other portfolios; - (v) a manager may only include physical exchange traded funds or exchange traded notes in a portfolio;

+(vi) a manager may not include exchange traded funds or exchange traded notes which are capable of obtaining leveraged exposure to underlying assets.